 Check it out: The Life Cycle of a Mobile Phone Infographic

 So, you have a laptop that’s been collecting dust for a few years now and you’re finally ready to let it go.
 First things first, take some time to completely wipe all data and information off of it.
-Maybe you still have a folder filled with old photos, or documents that you may have forgotten about.
+Maybe you still have a folder filled with old photos or documents that you may have forgotten about.
 Go ahead and move those to a USB and get everything off the device.
 After that, think about if there’s any part of the device you could reuse.
-If you’re getting rid of those office computers, maybe there’s parts you could use for a new build.
+If you’re getting rid of those office computers, maybe there are parts you could use for a new build.
 Things like lithium-ion batteries, speakers, LED and LCD screens, and even screws and bolts can come in handy for future projects.

 I’m going to assume you know you’re not supposed to toss electronic devices into your garbage can, but just to be safe, I’ll tell you why.